RobertShayne/xamarin-bluetooth-le/README.md

 Change log

-1.Port some project to .NET Core
+1.Port some project to .NET standard

 Please reference fork source to get more info